 Harpoons are allowed when landing the fish.

-IMPORTANT: Tournament scales will be located at Marina Bay and will be open 3:00pm-11:59pm on Wednesday & Thursday and 3:00pm-8:00pm on Sunday.
+IMPORTANT: Tournament scales will be located at Marina Bay and will be open 3:00pm-11:00pm on September 1st and 4th and 3:00pm-8:00pm on September 5.
 All bluefin tuna being weighed must arrive by water.
 Boats must be checked in at Marina Bay on the declared day to have their fish weighed in.
-Teams must be at the dock by 11:59pm on Wednesday & Thursday and Buoy Marker 8 located at N 42°18.806′ W 71°01.560′ (by Kennedy Library) by 8:00pm on Sunday.
+Teams must be at the dock by 11:00pm on September 1st & 4th and Buoy Marker 8 located at N 42°18.806′ W 71°01.560′ (by Kennedy Library) by 8:00pm on September 5th.
 Anglers must remain with their fish until completion of the weigh-in procedure.
 The angler must sign the weigh-in stat sheet to verify the weight, at which time will make the weight official.
 All bluefin tuna must be gilled and gutted.
 This is defined as all gills, viscera (guts) and both gonads, removed.
 All guts removed must accompany the fish to the scales.
 The tournament will have a buyer onsite weigh-in day.
 Scales will close immediately after the last fish is weighed, each day.

 Optional Cash Awards